 Monitor the areas

-Wherever you got rid of creeping ivy on your property, you must continue to monitor the area.
+Wherever you eradicated it from your property, you must continue to monitor the area.
 Watch for any signs of regrowth.
 Remove vines immediately.
 This invasive vining weed grows quickly.
 Take action as soon as possible to remove it.

 Maintain lawn health